paulross/PythonExtensionPatterns/doc/sphinx/source/struct_sequence.rst

         }
         /* PyArg_ParseTupleAndKeywords with "O" gives a borrowed reference.
          * https://docs.python.org/3/c-api/arg.html#other-objects
-         * "A new strong reference to the object is not created (i.e. its reference count is not increased)."
+         * "A new strong reference to the object is not created
+         * (i.e. its reference count is not increased)."
+         *
-         * So we increment as PyStructSequence_SetItem seals the reference otherwise if the callers arguments
+         * So we increment as PyStructSequence_SetItem seals the reference otherwise
-         * go out of scope we will/may get undefined behaviour when accessing the named tuple fields.
+         * if the callers arguments goes out of scope we will/may get undefined behaviour
+         * when accessing the named tuple fields.
          */
         Py_INCREF(field_one);
         Py_INCREF(field_two);